sendgrid/dx-automator/services/looker/README.md

 **Goal**
 -
-API to read/write the data to and from Looker.
+API to read/write data to and from Looker.

 **Structure**